New Mobile App Promotes Fitness for People with Spinal Cord Injury

 SCI-Ex features exercises for people with an SCI between C-3 and T-12.
 Exercises are available in four categories: strength training, cardiovascular, flexibility/balance, and neuromuscular.

-“The app includes exercises for the entire body, but can also be broken down based on specific muscle groups, types of exercises, and based on a user’s functional ability and level of assistance required to perform the movements,” said Brandon Clift, a lead exercise specialist at Shepherd Center.
+“The app includes exercises for the entire body, but can also be broken down based on specific muscle groups, types of exercises, and based on a user’s functional ability and level of assistance required to perform the movements,” said Brandon Clift, a lead exercise physiologist at Shepherd Center.

 “This app can be a great resource for individuals to become more knowledgeable and independent with developing an exercise routine in community gym settings and also aid fitness professionals and/or caregivers on how to properly assist with various types of exercises outside of a typical SCI rehab setting,” Clift added.